git-andrewjlim/fend-nanodegree-portfolio/README.md

 The Responsive Portfolio Page is to show my skills with responsive design of a web page. it uses Flexbox and responsive images.

 ## Project Files
-This game requires the following (all included within the repository):
+This page requires the following (all included within the repository):
 * HTML file (index.html)
 * CSS file (style.css)
 * Images (images within the 'img' folder)